Privacy Policy

 Purpose and legal basis

 The conference tools are used to communicate with prospective or existing contractual partners or to offer certain services to our customers (Art.
-6 para.
-1 lit. b GDPR).
-Furthermore, the use of the tools serves the general simplification and acceleration of communication with us or our company (legitimate interest within the meaning of Art.
-6 para.
-1 lit. f GDPR).
-If you have previously given your consent to data processing, your data will be processed solely on the basis of Art.
-6 para.
-1 lit. a GDPR; your consent can be revoked at any time.
+6(1)( (b) GDPR).
+Furthermore, the use of the tools serves to generally simplify and accelerate communication with us or our company (legitimate interest within the meaning of Art.
+6(1)(f) GDPR).
+If you have previously given your consent to data processing, the processing of your data will take place solely on the basis of Art.
+6 (1) (a) GDPR; consent can be revoked at any time.

 Storage period